-The purpose of this guide is to demonstrate how to use VERITAS FlashSnapTM to implement point-in-time copy solutions on enterprise systems.
+The purpose of this guide is to demonstrate how to use VERITAS FlashSnap[TM] software to implement point-in-time copy solutions on enterprise systems.
 FlashSnap offers you flexible solutions for the efficient management of multiple point-in-time copies of your data, and for reducing resource contention on your business-critical servers.